4 Best GPS Trackers for Dementia Patients (2025 Review)

 Stand-out feature: Runner mode

-Most important of all, AngelSense is the best GPS tracker for people with dementia for finding someone during an emergency.
 You can loop in friends or law enforcement for an all-hands-on-deck search.
-Everyone can see the device's location once you share the emergency tracking link directly from the app.
+Once you share the emergency tracking link directly from the app, everyone can see the device's location.

-You'll get location updates every 10 seconds when you activate "runner mode," and you can also cause the device to emit an audible beep to help with tracking.
+You can also cause the device to emit an audible beep to help find someone who may be hiding.
 AngelSense also leverages Wi-Fi signals for accurate indoor location tracking.

 Learn more about pricing and features from our full AngelSense review